jcbritton23/JohnBrittonCV/DEVELOPER_GUIDE.md

 ENABLE_DOCUMENT_AWARENESS=true       # different handling per doc type
 ```

+> **Important:** `openaiModel.js` reads several environment variables (`OPENAI_RESPONSES_MODEL`, `OPENAI_MODEL`, `VITE_OPENAI_MODEL`,
+> etc.), but any value that does not start with `gpt-5-nano` is ignored and the runtime falls back to `gpt-5-nano`.
+This guarantees
+> the production system cannot silently drift back to GPT-3.5 or any other legacy model.

+> **Diagnosing unexpected GPT-3.5 usage:** Run `npm run diagnose:model` (or `node scripts/inspect-openai-model.js`) to print the
+> model candidates discovered at runtime, the source of the first non-empty value, and whether the enforcement fell back to the
+> default.
+This will show which environment variable is still advertising `gpt-3.5-turbo`, explaining any lingering dashboard
+> entries.

 ### 10.3 Implementation Pipeline

 1. **Embeddings Precompute:** Run once offline to embed `resume.json` bullets + supplemental docs; store vectors in a JSON or local vector-store.